Misty Programming Language:Functions

 Making Functions

-Function objects are made with the function operator that takes an input list and a body and produces a function object.
+Function objects are made with the function operator that takes an parameter list and a body and produces a function object.

 optional_function_name "" name